MattLynchPCO/uk-akn-model/type.md

 equivalent structure in an SI can be called "rule", "regulation", or "article" (there may be others) despite being formatted very similarly.

-AKN requires us to use //hcontainer\[@name="*name*"\] or the equivalent
-//*name* to reflect the normal name of a referenceable element in a document.
-In order to capture the similarity of formatting and semantic role, we originally proposed to use the AKN @type attribute to represent this similarity however, @type is not available on most //hcontainer elements.
-For formatting purposes it is expedient to use the @class attribute which vastly simplifies CSS for formatting documents while editing.
-However, AKN requires that this semantic role reference an ontology.
-We will therefore consider adding (at a later stage) a similar value in the @refersTo attribute to reference an ontology either within the document or, more likely, in an external ontology.
+AKN requires us to use //*name* (or where the named element doesn't exist in the schema, //hcontainer\[@name="*name*"\]) to reflect the normal name of a referenceable element in a document.
+In order to capture the similarity of formatting and semantic role, it is expedient to use the @class attribute which simplifies CSS for formatting documents while editing.

 The following tables describe the different values and their interpretation within the LDAPP documents.